Confession is good for the soul, go ahead and unburden yourself! I promise I won’t judge.

-What’s the oldest item of makeup in your collection?
+What is the oldest item of make up in your collection?

-If you have something you need to get off your chest and want to take a turn in the Friday Confessional you can email me at email@example.com.
+If you would like to take a turn and unburden yourself in the Friday Confessional you can email me at email@example.com.
 It's open to everyone: if you have something to confess, I'm happy to hear it!